solarslurpi/GrowBuddies/docs/gus.md

  {octicon}`comment;1em;sd-text-success` Comments & Questions
 ```

-Given the heavy lifting Gus does, he has a nice set of tools available.
-First, we need to build Gus's body.
-Next, we breathe life by installing the OS and tools...
+To ensure that Gus is able to handle the demands of his tasks, he is equipped with a robust set of tools.
+The process of setting up Gus begins with constructing his hardware, followed by installing the operating system and necessary tools to bring him to life.

 Here are two I've made:
 ```{image} images/Gus_2.jpg
 :align: center
 :scale: 40
 ```
-The green one's bones (the one on the left) are made up of Raspberry 4 stuff.
-The purple one is made up of Raspberry 3B+ stuff.
-I found this chart noting the differences between the Raspberry Pi 3B+ and the Raspberry Pi 4
+The hardware for the green device (on the left) consists of components from the Raspberry Pi 4, while the purple device is built with components from the Raspberry Pi 3B+.
 ### Rasp Pi + Enclosure
 #### Gather The Materials
 First, you'll need to gather the materials.